kengibson1111/tour-of-go/README.md

 ## Lessons

-* variables (short) - introduces the short assignment (:=) instead of a variable declaration with an initializer omitting the type.
-For variables, this is only allowed at the function scope.

 * types (basic) - this shows commonly used types.
 A factored var is used.
 First use of const with type inference.
 Notice const does not use short assignment like a variable. = instead of :=.
 Although not stated yet in the lessons, uppercase constants and variables at package